MicrosoftDocs/intellicode/docs/custom-models.md

 To build your team model, we extract a summary file with metadata on your types and their usages.
 For example, the summary file contains the names of classes and methods and how often they're called in different circumstances.
 IntelliCode doesn't track your keystrokes or extract whole expressions, statements, or literal values (such as strings) from your code.

-The extrtacted data is transmitted over HTTPS to the IntelliCode service.
+The extracted data is transmitted over HTTPS to the IntelliCode service.
 The service then uses machine-learning algorithms to train a model for your code.
 It returns the model to your computer where it's merged with the base model.

-When you enable IntelliCode for kickoff training and autotraining your model for custom code completions:
+When you enable IntelliCode to kickoff training and autotraining your model for custom code completions:

 - We analyze your code locally.
 - We extract a summary file with metadata on your types and their usages.